spice2x/spice2x.github.io/src/spice2x/README.md

 so a companion app needs both.
 There is no authentication on the stream port - anyone who can reach it can watch the screen.

 WinXP builds have no video stream.
-Neither encoder is compiled in, so every endpoint returns 404, and the JSON API's JPEG screen capture is unavailable for the same reason.
+Neither encoder is compiled in, so nothing listens on the stream port even with `-apistream`, `capture.get_streams()` returns no data, and the JSON API's JPEG screen capture is unavailable for the same reason.

 ## Native wrapper libraries
 Spicetools provides wrapper libraries in: Arduino, C++, Dart, and Python.